 These terminals are clamping style connectors.
 Strip the wire 5/16".
 Loosen the terminal screw sufficiently to open the clamping mechanism and provide clearance for the wire.
 Insert the wire until it stops against the back of the terminal.
-Clamp the wire by tightening the terminal screw.
+Clamp the wire by tightening the terminal screw to 10 in, lbs.